robohydra/robohydra/documentation/index.md

 `mountPath = /github` that receives a request to `/github/robohydra` will proxy the request to the URL `http://github.com/operasoftware/robohydra`.

+### RoboHydraHeadFilter
+This head filters a request processed by another head.
+It has the following properties:

+* `path` (optional): the regular expression matching URL paths to be handled by this head.
+Defaults to `/` if not present.
+* `filter`: a function receiving a `Buffer` object with the response body and returning the filtered response to be sent back to the client.
+The returned value can be either a string or another `Buffer` object.

+This head will match certain URLs and pass those requests through for processing by other heads (see the `next` function documentation).
+When the response comes back from the next head, the `RoboHydraHeadFilter` head will take the response body, apply the given `filter` function (transparently uncompressing and compressing back if necessary, and also updating the `Content-Length` header, if present) and send that as a response.

 Taming the RoboHydra programmatically